muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-05-22-Linear_regression_gradient_descent.md

 Do note that we have included $$x_{0}$$ just to make our both vectors of same size i.e. $$n+1$$.
 Value of $$x_{0}$$ will always be 1.
 Here $$m$$ is the total number of training set examples and $$n$$ is the total number of features per training example.

 *Credits*: I would like to give the credit to [Andrew Ng](https://www.coursera.org/learn/machine-learning) for his awesome course.
-If you like reading this article, go and enroll yourself in the this course, you will love it.
+If you like reading this article, go and enroll yourself in this course, you will love it.